-This article lists the top 10 problems our engineers encounter with general office laser printers.
-By knowing the most common problems that can occur, you can reduce the amount down time that is caused as a result of these faults.
+This article lists the top 10 common printer faults our engineers encounter with general office laser printers.
+By knowing the most common printer faults that can occur, you can reduce the amount down time that is caused as a result of these problems.

 1. Paper Jams

 A paper jam is the most frustrating and common printer fault our customers see and it seems to always happen when you are in a hurry.
 You open every door and flap to find where the paper jam is located and clear everything you find but it happens again.
 Paper jams are most often due to worn rollers and dust / dirt inside the printer but can also be caused by faulty fuser units and other consumables like a damaged transfer belt.

 2. Print Quality Problems

 Print quality issues are most often caused by a faulty or nearly empty toner cartridge.
 Check the toner levels are not running low and also make sure the printer and printer driver is not using Economy mode, Draft mode or Grayscale.
 Lastly, take the toner cartridge out and give it a gentle shake and try printing again.
 If the problem persists, replace the toner/s to make sure they are not the cause.

 Ghosting is where you see the image repeating faintly down the page, Check the drums, transfer belt and fuser unit for damage.
 If possible, change the drums / toners to to make sure they are not the cause.

 4. Image is dusty and comes off onto your fingers